espy/hoodie-plugin-tutorial/README.md

     })
     .fail( defer.reject );

 The is a big one, but if you've used Hoodie before, it will look familiar.
-We're adding a new task and passing it a type `direct-message`, as well as the payload from the `hoodie.directMessage.add()` call.
+We're adding a new task and passing it a type `direct-message`, as well as the payload from the `hoodie.directMessage.send()` call.
 If this succeeds, we register two event listeners, one for the removal of the task, which we'll do once the plugin's backend component has completed it, and a second one for when something goes wrong and the backend returns an error. `messageTask` is simply the task object that gets returned when `hoodie.task.add()` succeeds.

 Note that the `hoodie.task.on()` listener accepts three different object selectors after the event type: